So you think you want to buy me something….

 And whenever you spend money…

 Please—when buying gifts for us (and making any purchases at all, actually)—consider the information found in the Human Rights Campaign Buyer’s Guide.
 This document rates major retailers and other companies based upon their workplace policies toward LGBT employees.
-Marriage rights are a hot-button issue right now, but the bottom line is that marriage is a “luxury item” in terms of human rights.
 Every person deserves a chance to earn a living in a supportive environment, and it’s important to Mark and me that we support companies who believe LGBT persons are valuable employees too.
 Click here to find out the many ways you can consult the HRC Buyer’s Guide before spending your money.